 How Journals are Measured

 Journals are ranked through a number of different means.
 Additionally, different organizations and institutions develop their own systems by which to determine relative rankings, like SCImago's SJR Indicator.
 Below are the most common measures used to determine journal ranking.

-- Impact Factor - Also developed by Dr. Eugene Garfield (of Thomson Reuters), the Impact Factor of a journal indicates the average number of times articles (from the past two years, ex.
+- Impact Factor - Developed by Dr. Eugene Garfield, the Impact Factor of a journal indicates the average number of times articles (from the past two years, ex.
 2009 and 2010) in a particular journal receives citations in a given year (ex.
 2011).
 This Impact Factor would then be published in the following year, so 2012.
 The Impact Factor is therefore always reflecting one to two years in the past.

 - Eigenfactor - Founded by researchers at the University of Washington, the Eigenfactor ranks journals according to the number of citations as well as giving extra weight to citations coming from highly ranked journals.
 The score also reflects the volume of work a particular journal publishes, so journals which publish a higher quantity of articles will receive a high Eigenfactor score.
 The sum total of all the Eigenfactor scores is equal to 100.
 "In 2006, the journal Nature has the highest Eigenfactor score, with a score of 1.992."
 This should assist you in interpreting the scores.

 - Article Influence - Also developed by Eigenfactor, the Article Influence of a particular journal is determined by the average number of citations per article, as well as from which journals they came, and is similar to the Impact Factor.
 The Article Influence scores are "normalized" so that the mean Article Influence of a journal is 1.